AnD-startup/dev.to/docs/getting-started/syncing.md

 # Keeping your fork in sync

-Now that you have a fork of DEV's source code, there is work you will need to do to keep it updated.
+Now that you have a fork of LetsBuild.gg's source code, there is work you will need to do to keep it updated.

 ## Setup your upstream

-Inside your DEV directory, add a remote to the official DEV repo:
+Inside your LetsBuild.gg directory, add a remote to the official LetsBuild.gg
+repo:

 ```shell
 git remote add upstream https://github.com/thepracticaldev/dev.to.git